 Summer break is the perfect time to invest in your sensory system.
-Neurosensory and sensorimotor integration (big fancy terms for the talk that goes on in your nervous system and between your brain and body) are absolutely critical for learning, focus, attention, and emotional regulation.
+A healthy sensory system is important for learning, focus, attention, and emotional regulation.
 You can help feed these hungry sensory systems by... well... having a little fun in the sun!

 1. Walk Barefoot